 Introduction | Advisers | Preliminary Examination | Master's Degree | Coursework and Registration | Independent Study | Qualifying Examination | Waivers | Financial Aid | Teaching Policy | Teaching Activities | Travel to Conferences and Seminars | Awards | Events | Facilities |

-The graduate program in Mathematics is aimed at guiding the students toward original research.
-At the end of the program (normally by the end of the fifth year of study) students are expected to submit and defend a PhD thesis, which should contribute new results to the body of mathematical knowledge.
+The graduate program in Mathematics is aimed at guiding students toward original research.
+At the end of the program (normally by the end of the fifth year of study) students are expected to submit and defend a PhD thesis, that contributes new results to the body of mathematical knowledge.

 Each graduate student has an adviser to help design his/her program and to closely guide his/her mathematical development.
 The Chair of the Graduate Committee, or any member of the Graduate Committee, may also be consulted about any aspects of the requirements, planning the program of study, or any other matter pertaining to the graduate studies.

 A student in his/her first and second year is assigned an adviser from the Graduate Committee in September of each academic year.
 A student preparing for the qualifying examination is advised by the chair of his/her committee.
 A student writing a dissertation is advised by the dissertation supervisor.

 It is vitally important that the students begin thinking about a possible dissertation supervisor sufficiently early in the program (normally toward the end of the first year, or beginning of the second).
 Students should be constantly browsing different areas of mathematics and discussing math informally with classmates and faculty, as they search for the fields which attract them most.

 Students are advised to learn more about the research of the faculty members as early as possible, starting with the current listings of faculty and their research interests.
 Graduate students may organize seminars in which they invite faculty to explain their areas of research.